MicrosoftDocs/security/zero-trust/azure-infrastructure-overview.md

 - Virtual machines resource group (2)

    Virtual machines are contained in one resource group.
-You can also have each virtual machine type for workload tiers such as web server, application, and data in different resource groups to further isolate access control.
+You can also have each virtual machine type for workload tiers such as front end, application, and data in different resource groups to further isolate access control.

 - Spoke (3) and hub (4) VNet resource groups